F-35 Continues to Face Major Delays

 Key Takeaways:

-• Lockheed Martin and Pratt & Whitney consistently missed production goals in 2024, delivering late aircraft and engines.
+• Manufacturers Lockheed Martin and Pratt & Whitney have missed production goals, delivering all aircraft and engines late, while newly delivered jets continue to include long-standing, unresolved technical problems.

 See a mistake?
 Contact us.